Aisha-Khann/Investment-Managing-System---Java/README.txt

-# Assignment 1 CIS2430: Investment Managing System
+# Investment Managing System
 Author: Aisha Khan
 Student ID: 1216274

 ## Project Overview:
 This system manages a portfolio of stocks and mutual funds, allowing the user to perform a variety of operations like buying, selling, updating prices, calculating total gain, and searching for investments.
-The key enhancement for Assignment 2 involves implementing a HashMap to index investments by keywords from their names, allowing more efficient searching and updating of investments.
+The key enhancement includes implementing a HashMap to index investments by keywords from their names, allowing more efficient searching and updating of investments.

 ## Key Features: